 Thoughts After Ten Years in the Public Square ~ Part 2

 It is a testimony to the peculiar grace of the Lord that the very videos of our labor in the streets have been used as a net to draw in inquiring souls.
-The church that now gathers did not come from other churches. .
+The church that now gathers did not come from other churches.
 It was birthed upon the hard pavement of the public square, through the raw and steady preaching of the Cross.

-We must see the street for what it truly is: a field where the Shepherd Himself is seeking His sheep through the messenger He sends.
-The messenger is but the voice; the Shepherd is the caller.
-The messenger is the feet; the Shepherd is the guide.
-It is this Love for Christ that acts as the great 'urgency'—a holy pressure that drives the servant onward regardless of the cost, the weariness, or the indifference of the crowd.
+We must see our circle of influence for what it truly is: a field where the Shepherd seeks His sheep through the messenger He sends.
+The messenger is only the voice; the Shepherd is the one who calls.
+The messenger is only the vessel; the Shepherd is the guide.

 On this earth, there are no medals in this labor, only thorns.
 There are more rejections than receptions.
 More who will leave you than who will remain with you.
 More slander than encouragement.
 Devils, than angels.
 Anger against you, than love for you.
-You will receive no dues, yet it will cost you dearly.
+You will receive no pay, yet it will cost you dearly.

 Comments